PRESIDENT – Ian Granland OAM JP

 In 1969 Granland entered National Service for two years during which he saw service in Vietnam and during which period he was able to arrange a number of games of football between Australian troops.

 Upon discharge he continued to serve South Sydney, first as a Vice President then as Secretary before moving to the Central Coast of NSW where he became a founder then secretary of the Central Coast FL and later president.
 During this time he was instrumental in the formation of the NSW Country FL in an effort to grow the code throughout the state.
-In his time on the Central Coast, Ian was instrumental in the formation of three football clubs clubs in the region, one of which, Killarney Vale, he went on to become president for 23 years.
+In his time on the Central Coast, Ian was instrumental in the formation of three football clubs clubs in the region, Wyong, Killarney Vale and Bateau Bay.
+He went on to become president for 23 yearsone of Killarney Vale for 23 years.

 Earlier in a period of unsettled football and restructure in the developing parts of the state for a short period he became a director on the NSW Football League.